greenelab/deep-review/all-sections.md

 present when data from multiple lab tests are integrated.
 As a potential example, consider the condition Latent Autoimmune Diabetes in Adults (LADA).
-The history of this disease classification is briefly reviewed in Stenström et al.[@WuOqsORY].
+The history of this disease classification is briefly reviewed in Stenström et al. [@WuOqsORY].

 Imagine that a deep neural network operating in the early 1980s had access to electronic health records with comprehensive clinical tests.
-It might have identified a subgroup of individuals with blood glucose levels that indicated diabetes as well as auto-antibodies, even though the individuals had never been diagnosed with type 1 diabetes - the autoimmune form of the disease that arises in young people.
+It might have identified a subgroup of individuals with blood glucose levels that indicated diabetes as well as auto-antibodies, even though the individuals had never been diagnosed with type 1 diabetes -- the autoimmune form of the disease that arises in young people.
 Such a neural network would be identifying patients with LADA.
 As no such computational approach existed, LADA was actually identified by Groop et al. [@ws1zvGoZ].
 However, this represents a potential hope